bjornbytes/lovr-docs/guides/Distribution.md

 }
 ```

+The HTML file, the zip file, and the `lovr.js` and `lovr.wasm` files (if being served directly)
-The HTML file and zip file can then be distributed on a web server.
+can then be distributed on a web server.